Shepherd King · Chapter 2

 “What does it mean?”

-“It means you go back to the sheep.
-And you wait.
+“It means you go back to the sheep,” she said.
+“The oil will remember before men do.
 And when the time comes, you will know.”

 She resumed grinding.
 The conversation was over.

 Davin stood in the kitchen doorway and tried to hold the two things his mother had given him: the confirmation that the anointing was real, and the instruction to go back to the sheep.
 The System Note had said the same thing.
 Hold both.
-He was beginning to understand that holding both was the actual work.
+He was beginning to understand that holding both was harder than either.

 Eliav spoke to him once before leaving for the valley.
 Davin was in the yard, checking his sling’s leather for wear.
 Eliav walked past, stopped, and turned back.